Choke (electronics): Common-mode choke

-A common-mode (CM) choke is a special application of chokes where it is used to act upon a common-mode signal.
+A common-mode (CM) choke is a special application where a choke is used to act upon a common-mode signal.

 These chokes are useful for suppression of electromagnetic interference (EMI) and radio frequency interference (RFI) frequently introduced on high current wires such as on power supply lines, which may cause unwanted operation.
-Reducing this noise is frequently done by using a common mode choke - two parallel coil windings on a single core.
+Reducing this noise is frequently done by using a common mode choke—two parallel coil windings on a single core.
 Common mode chokes allow differential currents to pass while blocking signals that are affecting both wires.
 Because the magnetic flux produced by differential-mode currents in the core of a common mode choke tend to cancel each other out, the choke presents little impedance to differential mode currents.
 It achieves this by the placement of windings such that they generate equal but opposite fields that cancel each other out for differential mode signals.
 Normally this also means that the core will not saturate for large differential mode currents, and the maximum current rating is instead determined by the heating effect of the winding resistance.
 On the other hand, common mode currents see a high impedance path due to the combined inductance of the windings that reinforce each other.

 CM chokes are commonly used in industrial, electrical and telecommunications applications to remove or decrease noise and related electromagnetic interference.

-When the CM choke is conducting CM current, most of the magnetic flux generated by the windings is confined with the inductor core because of its high permeability.
+When the CM choke is conducting CM current, most of the magnetic flux generated by the windings is confined within the inductor core because of its high permeability.
 In this case, the leakage flux, which is also the near magnetic field emission of the CM choke is low.
 However, the DM current flowing through the windings will generate high emitted near magnetic field since the windings are negative coupled in this case.
 To reduce the near magnetic field emission, a twisted winding structure can be applied to the CM choke.

 The difference between the balanced twisted windings CM choke and conventional balanced two winding CM choke is that the windings interact in the center of the core open window.
 When it is conducting CM current, the balanced twisted winding CM inductor can provide identical CM inductance as the conventional CM inductor.
 When it is conducting DM current, the equivalent current loops will generate inversed direction magnetic fields in space so that they tend to cancel each other.

-A current is passed through inductor, and a probe measures the near field emission.
-A signal generator, serving as a voltage source, is connected to an amplifier.
-The output of the amplifier is then connected to the inductor under measurement.
-To monitor and control the current flowing through the inductor, a current clamp is clamped around the conducting wire.
-An oscilloscope connected to the current clamp to measures the current waveform.
-A probe measures the flux in the air.
-A spectrum analyzer connected to the probe collects data.